 Car pooling is recommended, if feasible.
 Mileage reimbursement will be based on air fare or miles traveled based on on-line mileage calculations.
 The Board may annually establish the mileage rate.

-The budget line item identified as “Board Meeting Expense” shall include expenses for rooms, meals and mileage or air fare for District Board Meetings.
-Room expenses for the Board at the District Conferences may be paid from the Conference budget or may be reimbursed from the Board Meeting Expense line item.
+The budget line item identified as “Leadership Team Meeting Expense” shall include expenses for rooms, meals and mileage or air fare for District Leadership Team Meetings.
+Room expenses for the Leadership Team at the District Conferences may be paid from the Conference budget or may be reimbursed from the Leadership Team Meeting Expense line item.

-District payment for hotel accommodations for District Board Members shall be one-half of the double occupancy rate, except that the District shall pay for a single room when the number of Board Members requiring accommodations is uneven and it is not feasible for a Board Member to share a room with another Zontian attending the event.
-If a Board Member requests a single room, she shall pay the difference between one-half the double occupancy rate and the single room rate, except that the Governor shall have a single room at no additional charge.
+District payment for hotel accommodations for District Leadership Team Members shall be one-half (1/2) of the double occupancy rate, except that the District shall pay for a single room when the number of Leadership Team Members requiring accommodations is uneven and it is not feasible for a Leadership Team Member to share a room with another Zontian attending the event.
+If a Leadership Team Member requests a single room, they shall pay the difference between one-half (1/2) the double occupancy rate and the single room rate, except that the Governor shall have a single room at no additional charge.

 Miscellaneous charges, such as cleaning, telephone, etc. added to the hotel bill are considered personal expenses and shall not be reimbursed.
 Reasonable amounts for gratuities (maid, bellman, etc.) shall be allowed.